smweis/rtfMRI/README.md

     * After starting the pipeline, start the simulated scanner in (1)

 ### Parameters
 There are two ways to control the values of parameters in `rtfmri`: by file (default) or by command-line arguments.
-Changing parameter values by file is as simple as finding the desired parameter in `getparams()` and editing its value.
+Changing parameter values by file is as simple as finding the desired parameter in `rtgetparams()` and editing its value.
 If you find yourself testing different parameter values often, setting the debug flag in `runpipeline.m` to `1` allows you to enter parameters and values as command line arguments (see example in `runpipeline.m`).

+### Important Locations
+* `fMRI_timeseries.txt`: `subjectProcessedPath/processed/run#/`